- Why KWC?

 Our aim in the Languages Other Than English (LOTE) program is to lay the foundations for the study of foreign languages and to gain an insight into other cultures.

-Chinese and French are taught by specialist teachers in the Junior School.
+Chinese is taught by a specialist teacher in the Junior School.

 The Junior School Library offers a wide range of resources to support student learning.